 We will only keep your information for as long as we need to, so we can give you the service you need, unless we must keep it for legal reasons.
 The time can be different depending on the service you have asked for.
-For most courses (those that the ESFA uses match-funding against the European Social Fund), we keep data for three years after the European Commission has made its final payment.

 You have the right to: